 II: Reading Data & IPEDS

-• Now we have shown why Excel can be a problem, in this shorter lesson, we’ll discuss how to set up a project directory and read in some data from IPEDS
+• Today, we’ll discuss how to set up a project directory, read in some data from IPEDS, and set up GitHub Copilot.

-• Note: There is no “incorrect” way of doing this (as long as it works), however, the principles we use in this lesson will help you avoid issues in the future
+• Note: There is no “incorrect” way of organizing (as long as it works), however, the principles we use in this lesson will help you avoid issues in the future

 Organizing a Project Folder